Portulacaria fruticulosa

-Portulacaria fruticulosa (previously Ceraria fruticulosa or Ceraria schaeferi) is a succulent plant found on the border between Namibia and South Africa.
+Portulacaria fruticulosa (previously Ceraria fruticulosa or Ceraria schaeferi) is a succulent plant found in southwestern Namibia and the northwestern Cape Provinces of South Africa.

 Description

 It is a soft-wooded deciduous shrub with flat, round succulent leaves.

 It bears unisexual flowers on sessile inflorescences.

 Within the genus Portulacaria, it is most closely related to its tiny sister-species, Portulacaria pygmaea.